-A Variable Air Volume (VAV) box, is a part of an air conditioning system.
-It is located inside the duct work.
-It is designed to control the air flow to a specific area, called a "zone."
+A variable air volume (VAV) box, is a part of an air conditioning system.
+It is located inside the duct work and is designed to control the air flow to a specific area, called a "zone."

 VAV Box Parts

 The traditional VAV box contains several parts which are necessary for operation.
 The casing is the outer box or shell, usually made from 22 gauge galvanized steel.
 The inlet is the connection to the duct coming from the air handling unit.
 The outlet is the connection to the duct leading to the zone.

 Inside is the damper, or the metal door which opens or closes to control the amount of air flow needed.
 The damper controlled automatically by a motor, which is controlled by the thermostat.
 A thermostat is placed in the zone of the VAV, detecting the current temperature and instructing the VAV to open or close.
 This controls the amount of conditioned air entering the zone.

 Types of VAV Boxes

 There are three types of VAV boxes: traditional, fan-powered and VAV with reheat.
 The traditional VAV box consists of VAV box with an integral damper and is controlled by thermostat.
 This is the most basic type of VAV box and is also called a single duct terminal unit.
 If a building only requires air conditioning, this VAV box is ideal.